 You should not take the first offer or answer any of their calls until your attorney can fight for a financial recovery that’s actually fair.
 Never admit fault or give them any information they could use against you.
 If insurance contacts you, you can tell them to talk to your attorney and give them their number.

 3. You Have the Right to Recover ALL Your Costs

 If the car accident was not your fault, you have a right to financial recovery of all your damages related to the accident.
 This includes costs pertaining to:

 - Physical therapy

-- Damage to your vehicle, including repair costs or replacement
+- Property damage to your vehicle, including repair costs or replacement

 - Death of a loved one (if it’s a wrongful death case)